Denis Davydov: Biography

-Davydov stemmed from a family of Russian nobility with Tatar roots.
+Davydov stemmed from a family of Russian nobility with, as he claimed, Tatar roots.
 After gaining celebrity as a guerrilla leader in the French invasion of Russia he became one of the most popular men in the country.
-Young men of Pushkin's circle viewed him as a model romantic hero and the Decembrists prized his company as well.
+Young men of Alexander Pushkin's circle viewed him as a model romantic hero and the Decembrists prized his company as well.

 He was high-spirited, healthy, virile, unromantic, and shallow.
-He was great wits and fond of fun, in life as well as in literature.
-His early and most popular verses are in a style of his own making, known as the “hussar style.”
+He was a great wit and fond of fun, in life as well as in literature.
+His early and most popular verses are in a style of his own making, known as the "hussar style."
 In them he sings the praise of reckless valor, on the field of battle as well as before the bottle.
 The diction in some is rather unconventional, and occasionally his words have to be replaced by dots, but it is always full of spirit and great rhythmical go.
 His later poems are inspired by a late love for a very young girl.
-They are passionately sentimental and as vivid and alive in diction and rhythmical.
-Alexander Pushkin had a high opinion of his poetry and said that Davydov had showed him the way to be original.
+They are passionately sentimental, and vivid and alive.
+Pushkin had a high opinion of his poetry and said that Davydov had shown him the way to be original.

 His poems were admired by Vissarion Belinsky for their organic quality and "Russianness".

 Davydov fought in the Russo-Iranian War of 1826-1828.

 His grave, with his statue above it, is situated next to the exit door of the Katholikon of the Novodevichy Convent.